averagehuman/argskwargs.io/src/articles/2016/vuejs-svg-slider.rst

 `VueJS`_  is a reactive javascript framework that will feel reasonably familiar to anyone that has used `knockout`_ or `angular`_.
-Like these older frameworks, VueJS features two-way binding between data and view, self-contained components and templatised DOM fragments annotated inline with loops and conditionals.
+Like those other frameworks, VueJS features two-way binding between data and view, self-contained components and templatised DOM fragments annotated inline with loops and conditionals.